SzumisKarp/GalleryForge/README.md

 - **Custom Meta Boxes:** Intuitive interface with custom meta boxes for managing gallery images and settings.
 - **Frontend Display:** Utilize the `[gallery name="GalleryName"]` shortcode to seamlessly display galleries on the frontend.
 - **Lightbox Effect:** Enhance user experience with a built-in lightbox effect for larger image viewing.
+- **Recent Galleries Widget:** A widget to display the most recently created galleries on your site.

 ## Installation